-We consider a set of 600 positive and 600 negative opinionated Dutch documents on 40 distinct topics, crawled from Dutch review Web sites, forums, and blogs.
-The classifications have been made by three human annotators, until they reached consensus.
+We focus on 600 positive and 600 negative opinionated Dutch documents on 40 distinct topics, crawled from Dutch review Web sites, forums, and blogs.
+The documents have been classified by three human annotators, until they reached full consensus.
 On this corpus, we assess the performance of our considered methods by means of the 10-fold cross-validated overall sentiment classification accuracy and the macro-level F_1 -score.
 We assess the statistical significance of performance differences by means of a paired two-sample one-tailed t-test.

 The implementation of our sentiment classification framework has been done in C#.Net.
-We have built upon our existing work for classifying the sentiment of English documents [35], which classifies sentiment as described in Section 3.1.
-We have constructed a similar implementation for sentiment classification of Dutch documents, which extends the English implementation by means of our considered translation and sentiment propagation methods as discussed in Section 3.
+We have built upon our existing framework for classifying the sentiment of English documents [34], which classifies sentiment as described in Section 3.1.
+We have constructed a similar implementation for sentiment classification of Dutch documents, which is an extension of the English implementation by means of the translation and sentiment propagation methods discussed in Section 3.

-When classifying the sentiment of English text, our existing framework [35] uses regular expressions in order to split the text into words.
+For classifying the sentiment of English text, our implementation uses regular expressions in order to split the text into words.
 POS tagging is done with a SharpNLP [62] POS tagger.
-Lemmatization and word sense disambiguation is performed with the C# WordNet.Net [63] WordNet API.
+Lemmatization and word sense disambiguation is performed by means of the C# WordNet.Net [63] WordNet API.
+The

-Algorithm 3: Propagating sentiment in \mathbf{a} language-spe cific semantic lexi cal resource
+Algorithm 3: Propagating sentiment ${\mathrm{in}}$ \mathbf{a} language-spe cific semantic lexi cal resource

 input : The target semantic lexicon L' , a list seeds of

 the words to propagate, their associated scores

 ξ , the maximum number of iterations K, and a

 diminishing factor δ

 output : A sentiment lexicon S' containing all

 propagated words with their computed

 sentiment scores

 1 syn = getSynsets(L');

 2 $S' = \emptyset;$

-3 $\mathbf{foreach}\ t\in seeds\ \mathbf{do}$
+3 for each $t \in seeds$ do

 4 $\xi = \texttt{score}(t);$

 5 $S' = propWord(syn, S', t, \xi, \delta, 1, K); // Alg.
 4$

 6 end

 7 return S' ;